ICONistDAO/DaoTokenContract/README.md

 ## Scope

-This section defines the scope pertaining to identity, governance and participation for the ICONistDao
+This section defines the scope pertaining to identity, governance and participation for the work with ICONists

 ### Identity